apache/spark/docs/quick-start.md

 `JavaSparkContext` class to get a Java-friendly one.
 We also create RDDs (represented by `JavaRDD`) and run transformations on them.
 Finally, we pass functions to Spark by creating classes that extend `spark.api.java.function.Function`.
-The [Java programming guide](java-programming-guide.html) describes these differences in more detail.
+The [Spark programming guide](programming-guide.html) describes these differences in more detail.

 To build the program, we also write a Maven `pom.xml` file that lists Spark as a dependency.
 Note that Spark artifacts are tagged with a Scala version.